, ,

 Guidelines for Efficient Renewal Management

-To design an effective renewal process, you need to start backward by picking a timeline and understanding the considerations required to decide on that window.
-Once you have done this, you can finalize the renewal timeline that works best for your organization, whether it’s 30 or 60 days.
+To design an effective renewal process, you must start backward by picking a timeline and understanding the considerations required to decide on that window.
+When this is done, you can include the duration of the renewal process that works best for your organization.
+Whether it is 30 days or 60 days, please include that.

 Leading with data is crucial in designing a successful renewal management process.
 This means considering who you are renewing and what products you are renewing.
 By determining the amount of data you have on customers, products, and prices, you can create a more effective renewal strategy.

-Designing the outreach and messaging is also essential to get customers to renew.
+Designing outreach and messaging is also essential to getting customers to renew.
 Creating a cadence and communication strategy will help you decide how to communicate renewals to your customers and what mediums work best for them.
 Here are some questions that impact renewals, the customer experience, and effectiveness:

-1. Who is the outreach from?
+1. Who is doing the outreach?
 Is it the sales team, billing, or customer success?
-Do you treat renewals as an opportunity?
+Do you treat renewals as opportunities?

 2. How are you positioning the message?
 Are the contracts in spirit set up for Auto-renew, and can you use the renewal process for confirmations?

-3. Be transparent and clear in the estimate – for example showing a discount on a line item or across the invoices impacts the perception and the conversation and reduces friction.
+3. Be transparent and clear in the estimate.
+For example, showing a discount on a line item or across the invoices impacts the perception and conversation and reduces friction.

 How Work 365 helps manage renewals and NCE Complexities